This sample demonstrates how the WSO2 CEP can receive (and then process if required) events from a Websocket client.

 Note: If you have started CEP server on a different host and a port, replace 'localhost' in the above command with that host, and '9763' with that port, respectively.
 See Running the Product page for more details.

 This step is shown in the screenshot below.

-Upon successful connection, the output is displayed in the same console as shown below.
+Upon successful connection, you will see an output in the same console as shown in the below screenshot.

-Now we're ready to publish events to WSO2 DAS.
+Now we're ready to publish events to the CEP.

-Step III: Next and final step is to publish three events to WSO2 DAS.
-The following are the three events o be published.
+Step III: Next and final step is to publish three events to the CEP.
+Following are the three events which we will publish to CEP:

 This is shown in the screenshot below: